laradock/laradock/README-HUMI.md

 ### Running the Applications

-- Optional, add the dock command to your path export `export PATH=$PATH:$HOME/code/humi/humidock`
+You can either run all Docker commands directly, or through the `dock` shell script included with the project.
+The `dock` shell script makes everything much easier, but it's a good idea to see what it's doing by looking at the code.

+You can create a shell alias to the command. `alias dock=$HOME/code/humi/humidock/dock`

-- run `dock up` or `./dock up` or `docker-compose up -d nginx mysql redis workspace`
+To start Humidock (and all applications it hosts), run `dock up` which calls (`docker-compose up -d nginx mysql redis workspace`)

 ### Accessing workspace

-You can access the workspace using bash

-- run `dock workspace` or `./dock workspace` or `docker-compose exec --user=laradock workspace bash`
+To access the workspace using bash, run `dock workspace` or `docker-compose exec --user=laradock workspace bash`

 If we wish to ssh to the workspace, enable the `INSTALL_WORKSPACE_SSH` flag as per the docs (https://laradock.io/documentation/#access-workspace-via-ssh)